GLOBAL MARKETS-Stocks, euro slip on euro zone debt skepticsm

 NEW YORK, Nov 14 Global equity markets and the euro slid on Monday as investors, unnerved by an Italian bond auction, doubted the ability of new governments in Italy and Greece to resolve the long-festering debt crisis in Europe.

-Italy paid a record euro-era high to sell five-year bonds, a day after former European Commissioner Mario Monti was named on Sunday to lead the country -- a move that had been hoped would help restore market confidence.
+Italy paid a record euro-era high to sell five-year bonds on Monday, just one day after former European Commissioner Mario Monti was named to lead the country -- a move that had been hoped would help restore market confidence.
 For details see: [ID:nL5E7ME1YV]

 German Chancellor Angela Merkel said Europe may be living through its toughest hour since World War Two as the new leaders in Italy and Greece rushed to form governments and limit damage from the debt crisis.
 [ID:nL5E7MD0LU]